Rustring/PrismLauncher-Cracking-Guide/README.md

-# Add Offline Accounts to PrismLauncher
+# Description

 > Updated to 9.0+

-The steps on how to add offline accounts on PrismLauncher w/o Microsoft login.
+This is a guide to how you can bypass the block of adding an offline account in PrismLauncher, without a Microsoft account.

+# Instructions

 1) Downnload and install PrismLaunncher by clicking [here](https://prismlauncher.org/download/).
 > For Linux it's reccomended you use Flathub or your distro's package manager.